Probabilistic Hyper-Graphs using Multiple Randomly Masked Autoencoders for Semi-supervised Multi-modal Multi-task Learning: PHG-MAE Model Additional Details

 In this subsection we want to provide our hints into introducing new data vs. not doing so.
 We already showed in the main paper that doing iterative semi-supervised distillation provides a great benefit.
 We maintain a steady of score from 55.06 (teacher) to 55.05 (student) when adding 58K more frames on our 4.4M model.
 Moreover, we improve the results from 55.06 all the way to 56.27 with dataset pseudo-labels selection as well.
 But what if we don't have new data?
 We present the results in Table \ref{tb:distillation-without-incremental}.

 The distillation results seem to only hold when adding new data.
-However, as we have shown, upon doing pseudo-labels selection using the feedback from the teacher, these results can improve.
-It would be interesting to a self-cyclical training where the feedback from the teacher can be used to train more efficient distillation without any extra data or even re-training the PHG-MAE teacher model itself on the reduced frames.
+However, upon doing pseudo-labels selection using the feedback from the teacher, these results can improve.
+It would be interesting to do a self-cyclical training where the feedback from the teacher can be used to train more efficient distillation without any extra data or even re-training the PHG-MAE teacher model itself on the reduced frames.